LAWN SIGNS NOW AVAILABLE | 46 LAWN SIGNS UP | HELP US GET TO 100 LAWN SIGNS

 • In close collaboration with the Board of Financial Planning, elected officials can work together to develop a transparent, sustainable, and long-term financial resiliency plan that reflects the needs and priorities of our city.

-• This effort will include identifying new revenue streams to enhance diversification—such as public funding, public-private partnerships, collaborations with neighboring cities, and city development—while also finding opportunities to improve efficiency in city spending without compromising critical services.
+• This effort will include identifying new revenue streams to enhance diversification—such as public funding, public-private partnerships, collaborations with neighboring cities, and city development—while also finding opportunities to improve efficiency in city spending.

 • By grounding our decisions in data and community input, we can build a stable financial foundation that is also inclusive and informational strengthening public trust.